 IIROC has amended to the Universal Market Integrity Rules (UMIR) which require client identifiers and/or certain designations to be included on all orders and trades for an equity security sent to a marketplace.
 The client LEIs will be encrypted by the originating Dealer Member such that they are visible by the regulator and not the marketplaces.
 This document provides the method of encryption and the attendant infrastructure required for its successful implementation (representation of the ciphertext on the FIX feed, key management, etc.)

-This document was initially written for the benefit of IIROC Client Identifiers Implementation Committee, but could be expanded at a later date for use by information security, business analysis, development and quality assurance staff involved in the implementation of client identifier encryption.
+This document was initially written for the benefit of IIROC Client Identifiers Implementation Committee, but could be expanded at a later date for use by information security, business analysis, development and quality assurance staff involved in the implementation of client LEI encryption.

 2.1 Advanced Encryption Standard